QuickBlox/Documentation/docs/4_android/4_Chat/2_Dialogs.md

 });
 ```

-This request will remove this dialog for current user, but other users still will be able to chat there.
+This request will remove the dialog for current user, but other users still will be able to chat there.
-To completely remove a dialog use parameter ```forceDelete = true```.
+To remove the dialog completely use parameter ```forceDelete = true```.
 Refer to http://quickblox.com/developers/Chat#Delete_dialog

 ### To delete many dialogs use next:
 ```java